-While applying for home loan everyone come across 2 terms i.e. RPLR or BPLR Vs Base Rate.
-BPLR is Benchmark Prime Lending Rate or RPLR is Retail Prime Lending Rate.
-For simplicity purpose i will refer BPLR or RPLR as BPLR only.
-What are these terms and why they are very critical while finalizing Home Loan.
-In layman terms all the Floating Home Loans are linked to either Base Rate or BPLR.
-Now 1st question which come to mind is why Floating Home Loans are linked to these 2 different ways of calculation, why can’t financial system follow single criterion to link floating home loans.
-Answer to this query is that there are 2 sets of Financial Institutions which provide Home Loans (a) Banks like ICICI, Axis, Bank of Baroda etc (b) HFC’s (Home Finance Companies) like HDFC, LICHF, PNBHF etc
+While applying for a home loan, everyone come across 2 terms i.e. RPLR or BPLR Vs Base Rate.
+BPLR is a Benchmark Prime Lending Rate or RPLR is a Retail Prime Lending Rate.
+For simplicity purpose, i will refer BPLR or RPLR as BPLR only.
+What are these terms and why they are very critical while finalizing a Home Loan.
+In layman terms, all the Floating Home Loans are linked to either Base Rate or BPLR.
+Now the two questions which come to mind is why Floating Home Loans are linked to these 2 different ways of calculation?
+Why can’t financial system follow single criterion to link floating home loans?
+Answer to this query is that there are 2 sets of Financial Institutions that provide Home Loans (a) Banks like SBI, ICICI, Axis, Bank of Baroda etc (b) HFC’s (Home Finance Companies) like HDFC, LICHFL, PNBHFL etc

-In order to solve this issue last year RBI issued guidelines to Banks to offer Home Loans linked to Base Rate w.e.f July 01, 2011.
-Also existing customers can also move to Base Rate from BPLR by giving application to Bank in this regard.
-Also banks cannot charge any additional amount for moving customer from BPLR to Base Rate.
+In order to solve this issue, RBI issued guidelines to Banks to offer Home Loans linked to Base Rate w.e.f July 01, 2010.
+Also, existing borrowers can move to Base Rate from BPLR by giving application to Bank in this regard.
+The banks cannot charge any additional amount for moving a borrower from BPLR to Base Rate.
 A shift to Base Rate does not guarantee lower interest rates.

-With this background now we can understand how Base Rate or BPLR can impact ur Home Loan outflow.
-In a nutshell it will not impact much in terms of interest rate becoz Base Rate has mark up and BPLR has a discount.
+With this background now we can understand how Base Rate or BPLR / RPLR can impact your Home Loan interest outflow.
+It will not impact much in terms of interest rate because Base Rate has a markup and BPLR has a discount.
 A markup or discount is also called Spread.
-The impact will be in promptness of Bank or HFC to revise the Base Rate or BPLR in sync with current scenario (read linked to Key Rates of RBI).
-Now i will explain how it will not impact in terms of interest rate, i will take 2 e.g. one of a Bank A (I will not name but its real example) and second of HFC and will refer HFC B. In Mar’11, Bank A was offering interest rates @ 10.50% (Base Rate was 9.5% and Mark Up was 1%) & HFC B was also offering interest rate @ 10.50% (BPLR was 16% and Spread was 5.5%).
-Now in mid review RBI increased lending rate by 0.25% and banks were forced to increase Base Rate by 0.25%.
-Now instead of increasing rates for new customers to 10.75% (Base Rate:9.75% and Mark up of 1%) Bank A decreased Mark up to 0.75% and new customers can still avail loan at 10.5% whereas customer who took loan in Mar’11 will now pay 10.75% Similarly in BPLR scenario, it increased by 0.25% and with 16.25% BPLR and spread of 5.5% customer will pay 10.75% interest only so How the customer is benefited from Base Rate becoz both customers are paying same 10.75% rate of interest.
+The impact will be in promptness of Bank or HFC to revise the Base Rate or BPLR in sync with current scenario (read linked to REPO Rate of RBI).
+Now i will explain how it will not impact in terms of interest rate.
+I will take 2 examples, one of a Bank A (I will not name but its real example) and second is of HFC and will refer HFC B. Assuming Bank A is offering interest rates @ 10.50% (Base Rate of 9.5% and Mark Up of 1%) & HFC B is also offering interest rate @ 10.50% (BPLR of 16% and Spread of 5.5%).
+Now RBI increased REPO rate by 0.25% and banks were forced to increase Base Rate by 0.25%.
+Now instead of increasing rates for new borrowers to 10.75% (Base Rate:9.75% and Mark up of 1%), Bank A will decrease Mark up to 0.75%.
+The new borrowers can still avail loan at 10.5% whereas borrower who availed loan before REPO Rate cut will now pay 10.75%.
+Similarly in BPLR scenario, it will increase by 0.25%.
+With a BPLR of 16.25% and spread of 5.5%, the old borrower will pay 10.75% interest.
+If the movement of benchmark rate is same then the borrower is not benefited because both are paying the same interest rate of 10.75%.

-Lets assume tomorrow Base Rate and BPLR movements are in sync with each other and both increased by 2% compared to initial assumption.
-The borrower of Bank A (Base Rate of 11.50% and mark up of 1%) and HFC B (BPLR 18% and Spread of 5.5%) will be paying same interest of 12.50%.
-So only difference is with bank A its mark up above base rate and with HFC B its discount on BPLR).
-The best possible scenario for customer is to avail loan as close to Base Rate i.e. with least Mark Up.
-On the other hand, as distant from BPLR as possible i.e. with highest discount over BPLR.
-Though i agree this cannot be fine tuned becoz future is uncertain.
+Let’s assume, Base Rate and BPLR movements remain in sync with each other.
+They are increased by 2% compared to initial assumption.
+The borrower of Bank A (Base Rate of 11.50% and markup of 1%) and HFC B (BPLR 18% and Spread of 5.5%) will be paying the same interest rate of 12.50%.
+The only difference is that with a bank A, it is markup above base rate and with HFC B it’s discount on BPLR.
+The best possible scenario for a borrower is to avail loan as close to Base Rate as possible i.e. with least Mark Up.
+On the other hand, as distant from BPLR as possible i.e. with the highest discount over BPLR.
+Though i agree this cannot be fine tuned because future is uncertain.

-Now only scenario customer of HFC B will loose if say Interest rates come down and HFC B does not decrease BPLR in sync with RBI rates whereas for Bank A it is mandatory to decrease Base Rate.
+The only scenario in which the borrower of HFC B will lose, if say Interest rates come down.
+HFC B does not decrease BPLR in sync with RBI REPO rates.
+Whereas for a Bank A there is no option but to decrease Base Rate.
 The decrease may not be same as the decrease in REPO Rate.
-Assuming, RBI will decrease REPO rate by 2% and new base rate is 7.5% so customers who availed loan in Mar’11 will pay 8.5% whereas HFC B decrease BPLR by only 1.5% depending on his cost of fund than customer of HFC B will be paying 9% interest.
-Again this is pure Hypothesis and in current scenario of tight scrutiny Base rate and BPLR will move more or less in sync with each other.
+Assuming, RBI will decrease REPO rate by 2%.
+The new base rate will be 7.5% so borrowers who availed loan initially will pay 8.5%.
+The HFC B will decrease BPLR by only 1.5% depending on the cost of funds.
+The borrower of HFC B will be paying 9% interest.
+Again this is a pure Hypothesis and in the current scenario of tight scrutiny, Base rate, and BPLR will move more or less in sync with each other.
 It is true that cost of funds for HFC’s will always be higher than Banks.
 Reason being, HFC’s don’t have access to low-cost CASA funds.